songokas/arduino-heating-control/README.md

 each sender defines an id which is a pin on the receiver (master, slave)

-slave ids are mapped with adding 100
+slave ids are mapped with adding 100 for nrf24l01 and by 200 for tasmota

-e.g. if slave controls with pin 5 sender id should be 105
+e.g. if slave controls with pin 5 sender id should be 105 for or 205 for tasmota

 master pins and sender ids match

 configuration is controlled through http interface

+tasmota module pins should use separate channel pwms

 ## Howto